WalletWasabi/WasabiDoc/docs/using-wasabi/ChangeCoins.md

 Now Alice will know that you owned the 0.10 bitcoin and that you currently own the 0.09 bitcoin change, but she cannot find out about your premix transaction history.

-Wasabi will automatically check if you have a coin with the same label for the current payment recipient, and will suggest those coins to be spend.
+Wasabi will automatically check if you have a coin with the same label for the current payment recipient, and will suggest those coins to be spent.

-### Spend the change with another entity, where you don't mind if each of the two knows that you transact with the other entity
+### Spend the change with another entity, where you don't mind if each of the two know that you transact with the other entity

 When you send a transaction to Alice, then she knows that the change output goes back to you.
 You can use this change to send bitcoin to Bob, and if he has bad privacy habits, Alice can find out you sent to him.